 ODA president Dr. Kevin Laing, a general dentist from Van Wert, pointed out that the only state that currently allows dental therapists to practice is Minnesota, and the experience there has been “disastrous.”
-Laing pointed out that the federal government recently warned the state of Minnesota that Minnesota children do not currently have sufficient access to dental services (see article from The Minnesota Star Tribune).
+Laing pointed out that the federal government recently warned the state of Minnesota that Minnesota children do not currently have sufficient access to dental services.

 “After authorizing dental therapists more than eight years ago, access to dental care has gotten worse in Minnesota and dental professional shortage areas have grown,” Laing said.
 “The Minnesota experiment has failed, and this is not what we want for Ohio.”

 Laing also noted that the minority community is concerned about the potential impact of Senate Bill 98.
 Recently, the Columbus Association of Dentists, the local affiliate of National Dental Association, which is the leading professional association for minority dentists, sent a letter to Ohio legislators expressing concerns about dental therapists.